neiljeffries/dsi-service/README.md

 pip install pystray pillow
 ```

-## Compile into a Windows .exe file
+## Use PyInstaller to compile the exe file for Windows

+1. Open PowerShell or a CMD.

-In PowerShell or CMD, navigate to the directory containing DSI-service.py & config.json files, then run one of the following commands, depending on your preference:
+2. Navigate to this project directory, make sure you are in the same directory containing DSI-service.py & config.json files.

+3. Run one of the following commands.
+There are 2 examples below: the first is for a folder build.
+The second is for a stand alone build.

+#### Example 1

-**Create a folder with all files, config.json file is externally configurable.
+**Create a folder with all files**
+- The ';config.json file is externally configurable with the folder build.
 (Recommended)**

 ```cmd
 pyinstaller --add-data "config.json;." --noconsole DSI-service.py
 ```

-DSI-service.exe will be in the "dist\DSI-service" folder.
+By default, the DSI-service.exe will output to "dist\DSI-service" folder.

 The config.json file will be located in "dist\\DSI-service\\_internal" folder.

 -- OR --

+#### Example 2

 **Create a stand alone .exe file with compiled config inside it**

-<span style="color:red">WARNING:</span>  You might need to add "dsi-service.exe" to the exceptions list for your antivirus when building the **stand alone .exe**.
+<span style="color:red">WARNING:</span>  You might need to add "dsi-service.exe" to the exceptions list for your antivirus when building the **stand alone .exe** with PyInstaller.
 ```cmd
 pyinstaller --onefile --add-data "config.json;." --noconsole DSI-service.py
 ```